A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints

 \section{I. Introduction}

-Chemical thermodynamics is a solid physical basis for treating the systems consisting of chemical reactions \cite{01,02,03,a1}.
+Chemical thermodynamics is a solid physical basis for treating systems consisting of chemical reactions \cite{01,02,03,a1}.
 In recent years, it has found new applications in biophysics and systems biology \cite{b1,b2,b3,b4,b5,b6,b7}, and also been actively extended by incorporating new techniques from stochastic thermodynamics \cite{04,05,06,07,08,09}, chemical reaction network theory \cite{m4,m5,m6} and information theory \cite{10}.
-However, viewed from a general thermodynamic perspective, chemical thermodynamics is a chimera of pure thermodynamic and kinetic aspects.
+However, from a general physics perspective, chemical thermodynamics is a chimera of pure thermodynamic and kinetic aspects.

 Historically, the conventional equilibrium chemical thermodynamics was established by the seminal papers by Gibbs \cite{a2}, in which the chemical equilibrium state is variationally and globally characterized as the state to minimize the free energy.
-In the same period, the chemical kinetic theory was also established and developed in parallel with Gibbs' equilibrium chemical thermodynamics.
+In the same period, the chemical kinetic theory was also being developed in parallel with Gibbs' equilibrium chemical thermodynamics.

 By combining the law of mass action by Guldberg and Waage in 1864 \cite{c3} with Boltzmann's characterization of the equilibrium state by detailed balancing, Wegscheider clarified the condition which the rate constants of chemical reactions must satisfy to have equilibrium states \cite{c4}.
-The characterization of an equilibrium state by the detailed balancing of the reaction fluxes is kinetic and local but consistent with the free-energy characterization of the equilibrium state under the ideal-gas or dilute-solution assumption \cite{c5}.
+The characterization of an equilibrium state by the detailed balancing of the reaction fluxes is kinetic and local but consistent with the global free-energy characterization of the equilibrium state under the ideal-gas or dilute-solution assumption \cite{c5}.